redhat-gamedev/srt-game-server/README.md

 1. Open a terminal and run the Artemis broker in a container
 ```
-docker run --name artemis -it --rm -p 61613:61613 \
+docker run --name artemis -it --rm -p 5672:5672 \
 -e AMQ_USER=admin -e AMQ_PASSWORD=admin -e AMQ_ALLOW_ANONYMOUS=true \
 quay.io/artemiscloud/activemq-artemis-broker:latest
 ```
 2. Go to the Debug tab
 3. Click the play button for "Launch Main"
-   * When prompted enter the hostname or IP address of the artemis broker and also the port number (e.g. 61613)
+   * When prompted enter the hostname or IP address of the artemis broker and also the port number (e.g. 5672 - the default insecure AMQP port)
 4. The game server should start up and connect to the broker

 ## Containerization